The stats database

 stats_mysql_client_host_cache

-Table stats_mysql_client_host_cache keeps records of all the failed connection attempts performed by clients when ‘client error limit’ feature is enabled, i.e. when ‘mysql-client_host_cache_size’ is set to a value bigger than ‘0’:
+Table stats_mysql_client_host_cache keeps records of all the failed connection attempts performed by clients when ‘client error limit’ feature is enabled, i.e. when ‘mysql-client_host_cache_size’ is set to a value bigger than ‘0’: Here is the statement used to create the stats_mysql_client_host_cache table:

 CREATE TABLE stats_mysql_client_host_cache (